jerturowetz/notes/to-do.md

 ## Personal

+- Get a few recipies for asian food
+- Get a few recipies for Indian food
+- Get sizes for crock pot (based on recipies)
 - waves - adjust tempo of beginnin section to faster (need to time adjust aarons tracks)
 - output metronome to a track and add volume envelope
 - Organize audio project directory - maybe move?